On this page

 -

-header - MCP Catie forwards this request to the appropriate backend
+- MCP Catie forwards this request to the appropriate backend

 - Backend establishes an SSE stream